renesas-rz/rzv_ai_sdk/Q08_object_counter/readme.md

     The application can be customized to meet the specific needs of any counting scenario.
 - **Customizable Settings**:
     Users can adjust the detection and classification parameters by using the config file provided in the repository.

+It has following camera input modes.
+- Using MIPI Camera
+- Using USB Camera

+Users can select detection target from following list
+- Animal
+- Vehicle
+- General (COCO dataset)

 ### Demo
 <img src = "./images/ObjectCounter.gif" width ="480" height= "320">